rramchan12/MachineLearning/README.md

    - Use in conjunction with PastHires.csv
  * predicting_sine_using_decision_tree_with_over_under_fitting.ipynb
     - An example of using a DecisionTreeRegression.
 We take a sine wave, add some outliers.
 Then try to predict X given Y. (In DecisionTreeRegression Y is a float).
 The idea is to show that the tree_depth is an important parameter to avoid overfitting
+ * svc.ipynb
+    - A way to do support vector machines using scikit.
+An Age and Salary Corelation is created, with a known set of centroids.
+Idea is to see if Linear SVC can really perform better than KMeans
+ * Item_Based_Movie_Recommender_Try1.ipynb
+    - A try to make Item recommenders using the Movie Lens Data Set.
+This using lot of inbuild Pandas functions, and the results are not that satisfying.
+Trying to improve